rust-lang/book/second-edition/src/ch12-03-improving-error-handling-and-modularity.md

 The signature of `parse_config` now indicates that it returns a `Config` value.
-In the body of `parse_config`, where we used to return string slices that reference `String` values in `args`, we’ve now chosen to define `Config` to contain owned `String` values.
-The `args` variable in `main` is the owner of the argument values and is only letting the `parse_config` function borrow them, though, which means we’d violate Rust’s borrowing rules if `Config` tried to take ownership of the values in `args`.
+In the body of `parse_config`, where we used to return string slices that reference `String` values in `args`, we now define `Config` to contain owned `String` values.
+The `args` variable in `main` is the owner of the argument values and is only letting the `parse_config` function borrow them, which means we’d violate Rust’s borrowing rules if `Config` tried to take ownership of the values in `args`.

-There are a number of different ways we could manage the `String` data, and the easiest, though somewhat inefficient, route is to call the `clone` method on the values.
-This will make a full copy of the data for the `Config` instance to own, which does take more time and memory than storing a reference to the string data.
-However, cloning the data also makes our code very straightforward since we don’t have to manage the lifetimes of the references, so in this circumstance giving up a little performance to gain simplicity is a worthwhile trade-off.
+We could manage the `String` data in a number of different ways, but the easiest, though somewhat inefficient, route is to call the `clone` method on the values.
+This will make a full copy of the data for the `Config` instance to own, which takes more time and memory than storing a reference to the string data.
+However, cloning the data also makes our code very straightforward because we don’t have to manage the lifetimes of the references; in this circumstance, giving up a little performance to gain simplicity is a worthwhile trade-off.

-> ### The Tradeoffs of Using `clone`
+> ### The Trade-Offs of Using `clone`
 >
 > There’s a tendency among many Rustaceans to avoid using `clone` to fix
 > ownership problems because of its runtime cost.
-In Chapter 13 on iterators,
+In Chapter 13, you’ll learn
-> you’ll learn how to use more efficient methods in this kind of situation, but
+> how to use more efficient methods in this type of situation.
+But for now,
-> for now, it’s okay to copy a few strings to keep making progress since we’ll
+> it’s okay to copy a few strings to continue making progress because we’ll
-> only make these copies once, and our filename and query string are both very
+> make these copies only once, and our filename and query string are very
 > small.
-It’s better to have a working program that’s a bit inefficient than try
+It’s better to have a working program that’s a bit inefficient than to
-> to hyper-optimize code on your first pass.
-As you get more experienced with
+> try to hyperoptimize code on your first pass.
+As you become more experienced
-> Rust, it’ll be easier to go straight to the desirable method, but for now it’s
+> with Rust, it’ll be easier to start with the desirable solution, but for now,
-> perfectly acceptable to call `clone`.
+> it’s perfectly acceptable to call `clone`.

-We’ve updated `main` so that it places the instance of `Config` returned by `parse_config` into a variable named `config`, and updated the code that previously used the separate `query` and `filename` variables so that it now uses the fields on the `Config` struct instead.
+We’ve updated `main` so it places the instance of `Config` returned by `parse_config` into a variable named `config`, and we updated the code that previously used the separate `query` and `filename` variables so it now uses the fields on the `Config` struct instead.

-Our code now more clearly conveys that `query` and `filename` are related and their purpose is to configure how the program will work.
+Now our code more clearly conveys that `query` and `filename` are related, and their purpose is to configure how the program will work.
 Any code that uses these values knows to find them in the `config` instance in the fields named for their purpose.